 St. Mary’s Church is located at the intersection of Hickory Kingdom and East Middle Patent Roads in Bedford, New York.
 In the mid-19th century, Rev. Alfred H. Partridge, rector of St. Matthew’s Episcopal Church (located on Route 22 just north of Bedford Village), began making 45-minute wagon rides to hold services in the East Middle Patent one-room schoolhouse for the local farmers and tradesmen.

 The one-room schoolhouse, which was originally constructed just south of the intersection of

 East Middle Patent and Mianus River Roads, was relocated in 1984 to Smith’s Tavern Educational Complex

-As services in the old East Middle Patent one-room schoolhouse grew crowded, Rev. Partridge voiced the desire to build a church.
+As services in the one-room schoolhouse grew crowded, Rev. Partridge voiced the desire to build a church.
 With an initial contribution from guest minister Rev. Washington Rodman, the building of St. Mary's began in earnest.
-Costing $1,623, construction was completed in 1853, and Episcopol Bishop Jonathan Mayhew Wainwright consecrated the new church.
+Construction cost $1,623 and was completed in 1853.
+Episcopal Bishop Jonathan Wainwright consecrated the new church.
 In 1909, a Mason & Hamlin parlor organ was donated by the church warden, Thatcher T. P. Luquer.